Centrepins and using them, especially for Barbel Fishing

 There are two considerations :

 I normally load about 80-100 yds on to my c'pins which gives me all the options, wherever or however I fish, and additionally that I can discard the last 5 yds or so at any time if I feel there is line damage without leaving me short.
-I also use backing (mono, or fly-line backing) since the 'spool' on my c'pins have spacers, in order to minimise the slight kinking there may be.
-I wind backing on, distributed across the 'spool', and then join to the braid with a double-grinner (see fig 16), sleeving the knot and thus trapping the cut ends with yellow 1mm bore sleeving (see fig 17) for a visual indication of where the join is.
+I also use backing (mono, or fly-line backing) since the 'spool' on my c'pins have spacers, in order to minimise the slight kinking there may be, although with braid that is not an issue.
+I wind backing on, distributed across the 'spool', and then join to the braid, with a double-grinner, sleeving the knot and thus trapping the cut ends with yellow 1mm bore sleeving for a visual indication of where the join is.

 Second consideration is whether to have this line coming off the bottom of the reel (furthest from the rod, requiring anti-clockwise rotation to retrieve line) which I consider the normal, or to have the line coming off the top of the reel (nearest to the rod, requiring clockwise rotation to retrieve line) which is less common but used by some.